 Let me guess.
 You might also think about creating a new users on Mac with a blank password.

 Unfortunately, you don’t have too many options.
 When you create a new user on your Mac, Apple will ask you to provide that individual with a password.
 The user can then use that to log into your device, and you can also add Touch ID if you’ve got a MacBook with this feature included.

 Your best option is to create a new user with a password, before turning off the password.
-You can follow the steps in the “How to use your Mac to remove your login password” section to achieve this.
+Follow the steps left by me in the “How to use your Mac to remove your login password” section to achieve this result.

 Keep your Mac safe by managing your passwords better

 Having reached the end of this guide, you know how to enable a Mac login without your password and how to remove passwords on your Mac.

 While you might find passwords annoying, the reality is that they serve an important purpose.
 Instead of removing them completely, you’re better add methods that allow you to not rely on them entirely, such as Touch ID.
 The only exception on your Mac is FileVault, which I recommend keeping enabled instead of using passwords to encrypt all of your hard drives.

 With everything I said about changing and removing passwords on your Mac device, it’s just as important to protect yourself online.
 MacKeeper’s ID Theft Guard will help you monitor for potential breaches, allowing you to change your sign-in details in places where that occurs swiftly.
 Download MacKeeper to protect your device today!